FabienTregan/TheOldManGlitch/readme.md

 ## 0 items but 255 XSpecial anyway

-> Now, lets have a look at how the items are represented in memory
+> Now, let's have a look at how the items are represented in memory

 Delete all the highlighting made with EpicPen.
 In the memory view of the debugger, go to address `WRA1:D31E`